 Removing the Gag

-In working with educational sign language interpreters around the country, a recurring theme is interpreters do not function in the role they think they should and regularly feel guilty about it.
+In working with educational sign language interpreters around the country, I’ve encountered a recurring theme: that interpreters do not function in the role they think they should and regularly feel guilty about it.
 Frequently, I hear things like:

 - I “add” things to my interpretation because I know the student just won’t understand without it.
 I know that’s wrong, but it really seems to help.